anetalabs/anetaV2/README.md

 For an overview of the protocol, please refer to the TODO.

+For a list of the API endpoints, please refer to the [API](Docs/api.md) documentation.

 For instructions on how to use the manual scripts, please refer to the [scripts](Docs/scripts.md) documentation.